 This is the other reason my resolves don’t last.
 Let’s say vanity has motivated me to exercise to the point that I’m feeling pretty good about myself.
 I’ll give you an uncensored preview into my thoughts at this point, “I’m amazing!
 I look great!
 Well, that was I wanted.
 I don’t really need to do tomorrow’s exercise, because I already look amazing and that’s all I wanted out of this.”
 Don’t get me wrong, I might actually be amazing and look great, but clinging to that in the spirit of puffing myself up WILL NOT LAST FOR ME!
 I usually stop exercising (because my vanity has been briefly satisfied), but then I fall back into feeling terrible.
 This usually makes me feel insecure, causing me to long for vanity; the achieved vanity puts me in a puffed up state of pride, but that doesn’t last.
 Do you see the cycle?

 I’m embarrassingly competitive.
 I don’t think there’s anything wrong with being competitive, but it depends on the spirit of the thing.
 If my exercise is mostly motivated for the sake of comparison, it won’t last.
 Comparing myself to someone can result in two ways.
 One, I come up short; this makes me feel insecure and I might even quietly resent the person I compared myself too.
 Second, I come up better; this makes me judgmental and unemphatic towards the person I was comparing myself too.
-There’s a great book that dives further into the subject that you can find here.
-I can’t tell you how much I loved this book!
-Kay Wills Wyma writes in an incredibly relatable way and makes me feel normal!
+There’s a great blog, Compared To Who, that dives further into the subject, I can’t tell you how much I love Heather’s writing.
+She writes in an incredibly relatable way and makes me feel normal!

 Why Exercise DOES Matter